 "It’s not all about cutting costs - it’s about making sure that money is spent in the right way and aligns to strategic imperatives.
 Making that relatively small investment upfront to understand the customer and bring that thread through any sort of technology implementation is going to help your top and bottom line.”

-In essence, this means that from a cost optimisation standpoint, you’re going to have a better customer experience and increased retention.
+From a cost optimisation standpoint, that usually means a better customer experience and increased retention.

 Tackling Technical Debt